dergigi/dergigi.github.io/bitcoin/resources.md

 understanding economics is essential in understanding Bitcoin.
-Bitcoin's monetary policy is aligned with the Austrian School of economic thought, which is why reading the works of Austrian's such as Hayek, Hazlitt, Hoppe, Menger, Mises, Rothbard, and others is recommended by those who take Bitcoin's value proposition seriously.
+Bitcoin's monetary policy is aligned with the Austrian School of economic thought, which is why reading the works of Austrian's such as Hayek, Hazlitt, Hoppe, Menger, Mises, Rothbard (and others) is recommended by those who take Bitcoin's value proposition seriously.

 {% include books.html category='economics' %}